 The village is also fortunate to have another function/meeting venue – the Church Room.

-There is a Village Tennis Court situated at Northfields Cricket Ground which is available to all village residents.
+There is a Parish Tennis Court situated at Northfields Cricket Ground which is available to all village residents.
 The Cricket Ground is privately owned but Holcot Cricket Club has use of it during the season, by arrangement, for matches and nets.
 The pub is host to the White Swan Skittles Team which plays in the Pytchley Hunt Supporters League during the winter months.

 The village is home to a very active Allotment Group, vintage vehicle collectors, artists, a literary group, The Commodes, a retro (music & players) Band, and also home to the leader of The John Dunmore Boogie Band.
 The talented youngsters in the village include singer/songwriter and multi-musician Peter Marchant.

 Our local pub, The White Swan Inn, continues the tradition of offering a friendly base for discussion, gossip, friendly arguments and a good meal in comfortable surroundings.